surbhibawaria/Credit_Risk_Analysis/README.md

 <img width="1022" alt="Screen Shot 2022-04-15 at 4 38 47 PM" src="https://user-images.githubusercontent.com/95826875/163629903-09a0ea4b-bdc6-4bbb-9a44-2bca05f6b7f3.png">

 - High risk precision score is 1% and recall score is 69%.
-- Low risk precion score is 100% and recall score is 40%.
+- Low risk precision score is 100% and recall score is 40%.

 ### Combination (Over and Under) Sampling